baoshan/fuzzy_date/README.md

   - `0b00001` to `0b11111` represents day 1 to day 31 accordingly.

-+ Flag Bit A: Certainty
++ Flag Bit A: Certainty.

   - `1`: the date is certain
   - `0`: the date is uncertain, e.g.: